subprotocol/subprotocol.github.io/_posts/2013-06-17-spark-darling-of-big-data.md

 * [Spark Streaming examples](https://github.com/mesos/spark/tree/master/examples/src/main/scala/spark/streaming/examples)

-An interactive shell is also included with Spark, so you don't even have to setup a project to get started.
+An interactive shell is also included with Spark, so you don't even need to setup a project to get started.
 Just start typing code into a prompt locally and you can immediately see it run.
 For details see:

 * [http://spark-project.org/docs/latest/quick-start.html](http://spark-project.org/docs/latest/quick-start.html)